Signs of spring at Dyrham Park

 Please note: We do not allow dogs into the main park, but they are welcome in the dog walking area next to the car park.

-Pre-booking through the website is advised and slots go live each Friday for the week ahead (Mon-Sun).
+Pre-booking through the website is advised at weekends and during school holidays and slots go live each Friday for the week ahead (Mon-Sun).
 Tickets can be booked until 3pm the day before.
-The bus shuttle isn't running but you can email us ahead of your visit (please see Facilities and Access tabs above) if you have any access issues.
+We have an electric accessibility vehicle for those who can't manage the hill which should be pre-booked by email ahead of your visit (please see Facilities and Access tabs above).